Norsk biografisk leksikon

 Norsk biografisk leksikon is the largest Norwegian biographical encyclopedia.
-It is part of the Great Norwegian Encyclopedia.
+It is part of the Store norske leksikon ("Great Norwegian Encyclopedia").

 Origin

 The first print edition (NBL1) was issued between 1923 and 1983; it included 19 volumes and 5,100 articles.

 Kunnskapsforlaget took over the rights to NBL1 from Aschehoug in 1995, and work began on a second print edition (NBL2) in 1998.
 The project had economic support from the Fritt Ord Foundation and the Ministry of Culture, and NBL2 was launched in the years 1999–2005, including 10 volumes and around 5,700 articles.

 Online access

 In 2009 an Internet edition, with free access, was released by Kunnskapsforlaget together with the general-purpose Store norske leksikon.
 The electronic edition features additional biographies, and updates about dates of death of biographies.
 Apart from that, the vast body of text is unaltered from the printed version.

 List of volumes

 This is a list of volumes in the second edition of Norsk biografisk leksikon.